Blog

 • Liability exposure for landlords and property managers

-In multifamily and commercial buildings, the risk multiplies.
-One failed system can impact dozens or hundreds of occupants, trigger violations, and create cascading claims.
+In multifamily and commercial buildings, the risk multiplies rapidly because one failed system may affect dozens or hundreds of occupants simultaneously.

 What Is Emergency HEAP?

-Emergency HEAP (Home Energy Assistance Program) is a New York State–administered assistance program designed to help eligible households restore or maintain heat during a heating emergency.
+Emergency HEAP (Home Energy Assistance Program) is a New York State–administered assistance program intended to help eligible households restore or maintain heat during a heating emergency.

 • A household has no heat

-• Heat is about to be shut off
+• Heating service is about to be shut off

-• Heating fuel is depleted or nearly depleted
+• Heating fuel is depleted or critically low

-The program is administered through local HEAP district offices—not through contractors or utility companies.
+Emergency HEAP is administered through local HEAP offices — not through HVAC contractors or utility providers.

 What Situations Qualify as a Heating Emergency?

-According to New York guidelines, a household may be considered in a heating emergency if:
+According to New York guidelines, a household may qualify for heating emergency assistance if:

-• The heating system or thermostat is nonfunctional
+• The heating system or thermostat has failed

-• Electric or natural gas service is shut off or scheduled for shut-off
+• Electric or gas service is shut off or pending shut-off

-In plain terms: if heat cannot be maintained safely, the situation qualifies as urgent.
+In practical terms, if indoor heat cannot be maintained safely during winter conditions, the situation may qualify as an emergency.

 • Household income